Book an Open DayGet info and updates

 This module develops your knowledge of advanced engineering mathematics, and the skills which enable you to apply mathematical methods and tools proficiently in the analysis and solution of a variety of engineering problems.

-This module equips you with an understanding on the scientific principles underlying separation processes such as distillation and absorption, and their fundamentals design procedures.
-The teaching is supported by laboratory experiments.
+This module equips you with an understanding of the scientific principles underlying separation processes such as distillation and absorption, and their fundamentals design procedures.

 This module introduces the principles of process design, flowsheeting and flowsheet calculations, process simulation, as well as process economics and concepts such as capital and operating costs.
 It also introduces heat exchanger design and concept of pinch analysis.